Last updated: Dec 05, 2019

 Feel trapped in your current life situation?
 Find ways to make it better.

-The Discontent Will Pay Off, Be Patient
+Your Discontent Will Pay Off.
+Just be Patient

 One of my cousins once used to work as a cameraman with a photographer in our hometown.